simplelocalize/simplelocalize-cli/README.md

 uploadPath: ./src/{lang}/{ns}.json
 uploadFormat: single-language-json
 uploadOptions:
-  # by default 'upload' command only adds new keys and fills empty translations,
+  # by default, the 'upload' command only adds new keys and fills empty translations,
-  # add this option to overwrite existing translations with values from uploaded file
+  # add this option to overwrite existing translations with values from the uploaded file
   - REPLACE_TRANSLATION_IF_FOUND

 # Properties used by 'download' command